Analyst-Ninja/Amazon-BOAT-Headphones-Review-Analysis/Readme.md

 Conclusion:

 In conclusion, my analysis showed that the BOAT headphones were generally well-liked by customers.
 By using the OpenAI API to generate positive and negative tags, I was able to gain deeper insights into the sentiment of the reviews.
-The wordcloud provided a visual representation of the most common words used in the reviews.
+The word cloud provided a visual representation of the most common words used in the reviews.